sriram0603/sriram0603/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web Applications Development and AWS
+- 🔭 I’m currently working on REST API's and AWS.
 - 🌱 I’m currently learning on Angular and Spring Boot
 - 💬 Ask me about Data Structures and Algorithms, Python, System Architecture and Design and any tech related stuff
 - 📫 How to reach me: Instagram - [@bhargav_sriram](https://www.instagram.com/bhargav_sriram/), LinkedIn - [@Bhargava Sriram Gangaraju](https://www.linkedin.com/in/bhargava-sriram-gangaraju/), Email - sriram.bhargav76@gmail.com